 These handy notepads contain 150 sheets of lined paper for practicing handwriting and a nifty nook to hold pencils and erasers.

 35. Pop-up cube

-This portable cube can be used inside or out.
+This portable cube can be used inside or outside.
 Your kids can use it during free time or quiet reading time.

 36. Pop-up tent

 This one’s perfect for all the little circus performers in your class.

 What are your favorite Ikea classroom finds?
 Come and share in our WeAreTeachers HELPLINE group on Facebook.